yhliang-GBU/yhliang/_pages/about.md

 Research Interests
 ======
-My research focuses on the problem of data storage, including storage system, memory system and database system.
+My research focuses on the problem of data storage, including storage system, memory system, database system and data infrastructure for AI/ML.

 Hiring
 ------